VedantKarne/routerush-island/docs/algorithms.md

 ## Bidirectional Dijkstra

-Runs Dijkstra's algorithm from both source and target simultaneously, meeting in the middle for faster results.
+Two Dijkstra searches—one forward from the source, one backward from the target—running simultaneously.

-**Time Complexity**: O((V + E) log V) with reduced constant factors
+**Time Complexity**: O((V + E) log V) (same asymptotics, lower constants)

 **How it works**:

-1. Run Dijkstra simultaneously from source (forward search) and destination (backward search)
+1. Run Dijkstra from the source and target in parallel
-2. Terminate when the two searches meet
+2. Terminate when their frontiers meet
-3. Reconstruct the path by combining the forward and backward paths
+3. Combine the two partial paths to reconstruct the shortest path

 **Advantages**:

-- Faster in practice than standard Dijkstra
+- Much faster in practice for point-to-point routing
-- Explores fewer vertices for point-to-point queries
+- Explores fewer nodes
-- Still guarantees optimal solution
+- Still produces optimal shortest paths

-**Best for**: Point-to-point shortest path queries where you know both source and destination
+**Best for**: Point-to-point navigation where both endpoints are known.

 **Learn more**: [Bidirectional Search on Wikipedia](https://en.wikipedia.org/wiki/Bidirectional_search)

 ---

-## Bellman-Ford Algorithm
+## Bellman–Ford Algorithm

-Single-source shortest path algorithm that handles negative edge weights and detects negative cycles.
+A shortest-path algorithm that supports negative edge weights and detects negative cycles.

 **Time Complexity**: O(V × E)

 **How it works**:

-1. Initialize distances from source to all vertices as infinite
+1. Initialize all distances
-2. Set distance to source as 0
-3. Relax all edges V-1 times
+2. Relax all edges V − 1 times
-4. Check for negative cycles by attempting one more relaxation
+3. Perform a final relaxation pass to detect negative cycles

 **Advantages**:

-- Can handle negative edge weights
+- Works when negative weights are present
 - Detects negative cycles
-- Simpler implementation than Dijkstra
+- Conceptually simple

 **Disadvantages**:

+- Slow on large graphs
-- Slower than Dijkstra for graphs without negative weights
+- Slower than Dijkstra when all edges are non-negative

-**Best for**: Graphs with negative edge weights, or when negative cycle detection is needed
+**Best for**: Graphs where negative weights or cycle detection are relevant.

 **Learn more**: [Bellman-Ford Algorithm on Wikipedia](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm)

 ---

-## BMSSP-Inspired Shortest-Path Visualization
+## BMSSP-Inspired Performance Simulator (Not an Algorithm Implementation)

-A visualization inspired by the **Bounded Multi-Source Shortest Paths (BMSSP)** algorithm, adapted for educational single-source/single-destination scenarios.
+RouteRush Island includes a feature inspired by the **Bounded Multi-Source Shortest Paths (BMSSP)** algorithm, but it is **not an implementation of BMSSP**.

-### Implementation Overview

-This implementation includes:

-- **Recursive exploration** with frontier shrinking
-- **Bellman-Ford-style relaxations** for source-set reduction
+Instead, it is a **didactic performance simulator** used to illustrate ideas such as frontier shrinking, bounded searches, and recursive behaviors.

+### What the Simulator Actually Does

+- Finds the real shortest path using **Bidirectional Dijkstra**
-- **Pivot selection** from the current frontier
+- Records timing/expansion data from the Dijkstra run
+- Uses this data to **simulate BMSSP-like timing behavior**
+- Provides a conceptual visualization of frontier reduction, pivots, and bounded search

+### What Real BMSSP Contains (Not Included Here)

+The actual BMSSP algorithm (Duan et al., 2025) involves:

+- **Recursive frontier partitioning**
-- **Bounded Dijkstra** within distance thresholds
+- **Pivot-based bounded Dijkstra**

-### Key Concepts

-1. **Source Set Shrinking**: Reduces the set of active sources using Bellman-Ford-like relaxations
-2. **Pivot Selection**: Chooses strategic pivot vertices from the frontier
-3. **Bounded Search**: Runs Dijkstra-style search within a distance bound
-4. **Recursive Divide-and-Conquer**: Breaks down the problem into smaller subproblems
+- **True batch multi-source shortest-path queries**
+- **O(m log^(2/3) n)** theoretical running time
+- Specialized engineering for large-scale graphs

+**None of these mechanisms are implemented in this project.**

 ### Educational Purpose

-This implementation is designed to help users understand:
-- Multi-source shortest path concepts
-- Frontier-based search techniques
-- Hybrid algorithm approaches
-- Recursive algorithm design
+The simulator helps learners understand:

+- High-level ideas behind modern shortest-path acceleration
+- Why algorithms shrink frontiers or introduce bounds
+- What recursive, divide-and-conquer structure looks like
+- How multi-source ideas differ from classical SSSP

-> **Important**: See [BMSSP Technical Disclaimer](bmssp_disclaimer.md) for details about the limitations of this educational implementation.
+> **Important**: See the full [BMSSP Technical Disclaimer](bmssp_disclaimer.md).

 ---